COURSE PRICE: $39.00

 Protecting HCWs from disease is accomplished in many ways, including:

-If you suspect that you have been exposed on the job to a communicable disease, let your supervisor and your infection control practitioner know without delay.
-This will allow evaluation of the circumstances to prevent exposure of others, management of the exposure, and appropriate follow-up of your health as needed.
-For some diseases, postexposure prophylaxis (preventive medication) is available (see below).
+If a healthcare worker has been exposed on the job to a communicable disease, the supervisor and infection control practitioner should be notified without delay.
+This will allow evaluation of the circumstances and prevent exposure of others, management of the exposure, and appropriate medical follow-up as needed.
+For some diseases, post-exposure prophylaxis (preventive medication) is available (see below).

-Protecting others from infections from health professionals includes:
+Protection of patients and others from the risk of infections from health professionals includes:

-Preventing transmission of infection is the responsibility of the facility and the individual HCW.
+Preventing transmission of infection is the responsibility of the facility and the individual healthcare worker.

 Laws vary from state to state pertaining to occupational hazards for infectious diseases and for healthcare workers with communicable diseases.
 The following is general information; healthcare providers should check for any regulations in their own state.

-Healthcare workers are responsible for reporting to their supervisor or occupational health service any signs or symptoms of a communicable disease.
+Healthcare workers are responsible for reporting to their supervisor or occupational health service when they have any signs or symptoms of a communicable disease.
 Symptoms that should be reported and evaluated typically include:

 Other occupational health strategies for preventing transmission of bloodborne pathogens and other communicable diseases to and from healthcare workers include:

 The following standards are based on recommendations in the Society for Healthcare Epidemiology of America Guidelines (2011).